Relational Somatic Therapy. Reconnect with the wisdom of your body.

 Therapy can be a miracle, like finding a flashlight in a dark cave, but here’s the catch: you have to use that flashlight to light your own way.

 Our time together gives you a chance to slow down, to dive deep, to understand and to unravel those habits and patterns that might be holding you back.
-Yes, it’s meaningful, and yes, it’s hard work—it can leave you feeling raw, reflective, even a little wrung out as you turn over what you’ve uncovered.
+Yes, it’s meaningful, and yes, it’s hard work.
+It can leave you feeling raw, reflective, even a little wrung out as you turn over what you’ve uncovered.

 But that’s just the start.

 The real work, the part that matters most, is what you do after.
 How will you use the discoveries and new self-knowledge?
 It’s in those everyday moments when you get to decide: Out in the world, with your people, at work, in the choices of each day, that’s where change starts to take root.
 It’s about practicing again and again, nudging yourself into awareness, stepping out of those old ruts.
 This is about taking ownership over your life, about courage, about real self-care.
-It’s about showing up for yourself, in all your messy, beautiful humanity.
+It’s about showing up for yourself, in all of your beautiful humanity.

 BOOK YOUR SESSION